rust-lang/blog.rust-lang.org/content/rust-compiler-performance-survey-2025-results/index.md

 </div>
 <!-- Chart satisfaction end -->

-To help us understand the overall build experience in more detail, we also analyzed all open answers (almost six hundred of them) written by our respondents, to help us identify several recurring themes, which we will discuss in this post.
+To help us understand the overall build experience in more detail, we also analyzed all open answers (over a thousand of them) written by our respondents, to help us identify several recurring themes, which we will discuss in this post.

 One thing that is clear from both the satisfaction rating and the open answers is that the build experience differs wildly across users and workflows, and it is not as clear-cut as "Rust builds are slow".
 We actually received many positive comments about users being happy with Rust build performance, and appreciation for it being improved vastly over the past several years to the point where it stopped being a problem.